Knowledge management and business growth

-- the experience of your workforce
+- the skills, competencies and experiences of your workforce

 - the designs and processes for your goods and services